-I bet you have met plenty of doctors in your life and a lot of of them were women.
-Well you may find this hard to believe but there was a time girls were not allowed to become doctors.
+Have you ever been to the doctor?
+You probably have and probably a lot of them were women.
+Well you may find this hard to believe but there was a time girls were not suppose to become doctors.
 Back in the 1800’s there were a lot of things women were not allowed to be.
 Women were only supposed to become mothers or wives or maybe teachers or seamstresses, being a doctor’s was definitely not a choice.
 What do you think changed all this?…or should I say who?

 On February 3,1821 a lively girl named Elizabeth Blackwell was born in the village of Counterslip, Western England.
 Her parents Samuel and Hannah were strong believers in the Congregationalist Church.
 As such, her father could not become a lawyer, a doctor, or a top ranking official because he was not a member of the Church of England.Elizabeth Blackwell had two sisters named Anna and Marian, who had a kind and strong relationship with their sister.
 Elizabeth’s father was a successful businessman.
 At the age of 3, Elizabeth’s father gained enough money to move the family into a large house complete with servants, governesses and a nurse.
 Wanting his daughter to learn at an early age, Samuel hired a tutor for Elisabeth at 6 to teach Latin, geography, math, French, and science.
 During the year 1832, illnesses such cholera and smallpox spread through the dirty streets of England.
 Her parents, were greatly worried for their children, so they moved the family to America.The voyage across the Atlantic took almost 2 weeks.
 Cholera soon broke out on the ship.
 When the Blackwell family arrived in America, Samuel restarted his sugar business.
 A year later, the family welcomed George Washington Blackwell into the world.
 But soon tragedy struck: the sugar mill burned down and money dried up.
 In 1838, the Blackwell’s moved west in hope of finding a new better life.